 Tips on how you can make it easier for your organization to record transactions and accomplish the daily accounting work using a church fund accounting system like IconCMO.

-The Fund & COA must be known for each transaction:
+Knowing the Fund & COA is essential for each transaction:

-Now that we know the differences between funds and COA from part one and have seen an example in part two using families and then in part three applied to church funds, we can move onto some tips using these fundamentals in this final part of our series.
+Now that we know the differences between funds and COA from part one.
+And have seen an example in part two using families.
+Then in part three applying them to church funds, we can move onto some tips using these fundamentals in this final part of our series.

-Additionally, the Excel document can also be used for non-reoccurring transactions, if you like.
+Additionally, a user can use the Excel document for non-reoccurring transactions, if you like.
 Using the trip and food example from part three, the last four entries are entered using the same format as the reoccurring transaction.